lesolution-how/Website2.0/README.md

-# JuliaTutorialsTemplate
+# Website2.0

-See <http://rikhuijzer.github.io/JuliaTutorialsTemplate/> for more information.
+See <http://lesoltion-how.github.io/Website2.0/> for more information.